 Energy production and imports

 The dependency of the European Union (EU) on energy imports, particularly of oil and more recently of gas, forms the backdrop for policy concerns relating to the security of energy supplies.
-This article looks at the production of primary energy in the EU and, as a result of the shortfall between production and consumption, the EU’s increasing dependency on energy imports from non-member countries.
-Indeed, more than half (53.5 %) of the EU-28’s gross inland energy consumption in 2014 came from imported sources.
+This article looks at the production of primary energy within the EU and, as a result of the shortfall between production and consumption, the EU’s increasing dependency on energy imports from non-member countries.
+Indeed, more than half (54.0 %) of the EU-28’s gross inland energy consumption in 2015 came from imported sources.

 - 1 Main statistical findings